cortexproject/cortex/docs/guides/overrides-exporter.md

 To update configuration without restarting, Cortex allows operators to supply a `runtime_config` file that will be periodically reloaded.
 This file can be specified under the `runtime_config` section of the main [configuration file](../configuration/arguments.md#runtime-configuration-file) or using the `-runtime-config.file` command line flag.
-This file is used apply tenant-specific limits.
+This file is used to apply tenant-specific limits.

 ## Example